JoeySirko/VBA-challenege/README.md

 Add functionality to your script to return the stock with the "Greatest % increase", "Greatest % decrease", and "Greatest total volume".
 The solution should match the following image:

 Make the appropriate adjustments to your VBA script to enable it to run on every worksheet (that is, every year) at once.

-I couldn't figure out the greatest increase % and decrease %.
-This one was tricky for me.